freedomofpress/securedrop/docs/install.md

 * app-ssh-aths
 * mon-ssh-aths

-Update the inventory, replacing the ip addresses with the onion addresses:
+Update the inventory, replacing the IP addresses with the onion addresses:

     $ editor inventory